Wombwell Main F.C.: History

 Little is known of the formation of the club – they first came to prominence when entering the FA Cup in 1906.
 They have entered the FA Cup on a total of 10 occasions.
 They entered the Sheffield & Hallamshire County Senior League (S&HCSL) in 1996, and by 1998 they had won two successive promotions to reach the S&HCSL's Premier Division.

 In their first Premier Division campaign they claimed the league championship – an achievement they would repeat on a further three occasions.
 They have also won the S&HCSL's League Cup three times, the first two in 2002 and 2008 giving the club a league and cup double.

+The Main suffered a turbulent time during the mid-2010s, culminating in relegation to Division One of the County Senior League, though promotion was gained at the first attempt.

+They have won the Mexborough Montagu Hospital Cup 7 times and are the 2nd most successful side in the competition's history.